hatakkey/MAG-cups/docs/fixed-sessions_verification.md

 ### 1.1.1. **Check IPoE session on UP1**

-Check the session are also created on UP1 via the below predefined script
+Check the sessions are also created on UP1 via the below predefined script.

 ```bash
 A:admin@UP1# show s-ipoe_red